pbgl/Dashboard-Prototype/README.rst

 * chromosome_name_mapping.tab

 The user now has the option to edit **passport.tab** in order to add details to individual samples.
 In **chromosome_name_mapping.tab** custom chromosome identifiers can be provided in the "Chromosome" column.
 Note that subsequent runs of the parser (**vcf_to_datatables.sh**) will overwrite the existing files.
-Details on how the tables are generated can be found :ref:`further below <Details on generating the data tables>`.
+Details on how the tables are generated can be found further below.

 ----------------------
 Creating the Dashboard